 - Remove hard dirt before washing: Sometimes, clothes can fill with hard soil such as sand or gravel.
 It is better to remove those visible particles by hand as such particles can’t travel through the drain pipes easily.
 It will be better to unfold the pants or jackets and remove those sand particles by blowing them off.

 - Use separate cycles: The washing machine operates by mixing, twisting, and rinsing the clothes in the washing drum.
 Thus, you should use a specific type of clothes for a single cycle.
 This is because different clothes require different amounts of detergents and, therefore, different types of washing.
 The use of excess detergents may tear the delicate fabrics apart and leave residue spots on it.
 On the other hand, hard materials may need more detergent to get cleaned thoroughly.
 Separate cycles are necessary, mostly in front load washing machines.

 - Check water hoses regularly: Water hoses are most prone to residue, dirt, and stains as it is the only way for them to leave the clothes and drum.
 Thus, make sure that the water hoses are clean, Water hose and drain pipes are removable in most models.
-The use of dish wash or liquid chlorine can easily clean any dirt on water hose or water drain pipes.
+The use of dish wash or liquid chlorine can easily clean any dirt on the water hose or water drain pipes.

 - Clean lint filter frequently: Lint collector or lint filter remains in the center column or top of the washtub or else in the agitator tube.
 They should be cleaned often to ensure an efficient washer operation.